Triglyceride: Saturated and unsaturated fats

-Industrial uses
+Commercial applications

+While it is the nutritional aspects of polyunsaturated fatty acids that are generally of greatest interest, these materials also have non-food applications.

 Linseed oil and related oils are important components of useful products used in oil paints and related coatings.
 Linseed oil is rich in di- and tri-unsaturated fatty acid components, which tend to harden in the presence of oxygen.
 This heat-producing hardening process is peculiar to these so-called drying oils.
 It is caused by a polymerization process that begins with oxygen molecules attacking the carbon backbone.
+Aside from llinseed oil, other oils exhibit drying properties and are used in more specialized applications.
+These include tung, poppyseed, perilla, and walnut oil.
+All "polymerize" on exposure to oxygen to form solid films, useful in paints and varnishes.

-Triglycerides are also split into their components via transesterification during the manufacture of biodiesel.
-The resulting fatty acid esters can be used as fuel in diesel engines.
-The glycerin has many uses, such as in the manufacture of food and in the production of pharmaceuticals.
+Triglycerides can also be split into methyl esters of the constituent fatty acids via transesterification:

+The resulting fatty acid methyl esters can be used as fuel in diesel engines, hence their name biodiesel.

 Staining

 Staining for fatty acids, triglycerides, lipoproteins, and other lipids is done through the use of lysochromes (fat-soluble dyes).
 These dyes can allow the qualification of a certain fat of interest by staining the material a specific color.
 Some examples: Sudan IV, Oil Red O, and Sudan Black B.